singletary/singletary.github.io/_posts/2017-12-20-end-of-year.md

 Google Home sucks.
 I said it.
 A firmware update required that I remove and re-add every smart home product... by design.
 It literally voice prompted me to do this when I tried to control my lights after the update.
 HomeKit feels like it doesn't exist.
 I have many HomeKit-capable products, but never think to ask Siri to use them.
 Finally, **WHERE IS MY HOMEPOD?**

-What's your favorite star home product or integration?
+What's your favorite smart home product or integration?